gongbaodd/gongbaodd.github.io/_docs/2025/11/19/week-48-strudel.md

     - portfolio
 ---

-# Week 48: Strudel REPL 🥐🎵
+# Week 48: Smart Player with Strudel REPL

 I started this week trying to make some noise with [Sonic Pi](https://sonic-pi.net/).
 It's a fantastic tool, but we had a failure to communicate: it speaks Ruby, and I... well, I prefer JavaScript. 🙅‍♂️